The Mechanics of

 people just have an easier time with it than others.

-Thanks for
+Thanks for reading

-reading my tutorial on mechanics!
-I hope
+my tutorial on mechanics!
+I hope the

-digest, especially you’re trying to learn or re-learn it all for the first
+especially you’re trying to learn or re-learn it all for the first time.
+If you feel overwhelmed, try to break it down

-mechanical aspect of your writing before you move on to the next.
+your writing before you move on to the next.

-I have two
+I have two other

-easy ones.
+ones.
 First, read as much as you

 can.
 Read works that you know are